Baton Rouge Area Foundation Impact Grants

 About the Grant Opportunity

-The Foundation is pleased to announce a competitive pilot grant opportunity for local nonprofits working in the early childhood education or community safety sectors.
-This funding opportunity is being issued in response to recent findings from our Opportunity Data Project and seeks to address some of the challenges and areas for greatest impact highlighted within those briefings.
-We are now accepting Letters of Intent for one-time grants ranging from $5,000 – $25,000.
+The Foundation is pleased to announce a competitive grant opportunity for local nonprofits working in the early childhood education or health, and economic prosperity sectors.
+This funding opportunity was issued in response to recent findings from our Opportunity Data Project and seeks to address some of the challenges and areas for greatest impact highlighted within those briefings.
+Letters of Intent for one-time grants up to $50,000 will be accepted from July 7 through July 24, 2026.
 Full details on this grant opportunity can be found linked below.

 Application Process